maharasa/DevAutomaton/README.md

 ## Advantages of writing technical specification
 - easy to write,
-- easy to re-call read
+- easy to re-call or read
 - you can automate repeatative task

 ## Create your own low code platform with ease using Dev Automaton, stop buying third party  low code platform.